 - Dino Crisis 2 – This sibling of the Resident Evil series featured incredibly detailed pre-redned environments and impressive character models of characters and some massive dinosaurs.
 The Dino’s also features some impressive AI to keep you on your toes.

 - Terracon – This hidden gem was only released in Europe (Midway cancelled their plans to publish in North America) has nearly a Halo-like aesthetic if it was designed for the Playstation.
 It manages to run smoothly despite having large open areas with excellent draw distance.
 Terracon features a handful of graphic effects you won’t find commonly in this generation such as night-to-day transitions and in-game 3D facial animations.
-Terracon also shows off some of the best particle effects on the Playstation and can display multiple impressive technologies within a single scene (check this forum thread for details and debate)
+Terracon also shows off some of the best particle effects on the Playstation and can display multiple impressive technologies within a single scene.

 - Tomb Raider: The Last Revelation – Tomb Raider franchise raised standards early on the PS1, but had a hard time keeping pace with graphical innovation.
 But this final PS1 installment showed some real improvement due to a new engine.
 This time around, Lara actually sheds water droplets after emerging from water.
 The game’s impressive lighting effects are shown off by flames, flares, and dark, musty caverns.